Courant algebroid lifts and curved Courant algebroids: Introduction

 \section{Introduction}

 Courant algebroids \cite{CouDM, LiuMTLB} offer a very helpful framework for the study of geometric structures and equations in mathematical physics.
 For instance, they have been recently used to find an obstruction to the existence of solutions of the Hull–Strominger system \cite{futaki-inv}.
 Its definition makes use of the reduction of an exact Courant algebroid over the total space of a principle $G$-bundle, which does not produce a Courant algebroid unless the first Pontryagin class vanishes \cite[Let.
 4]{SevL}.
 Thus, some constructions involving a Courant algebroid as the starting data naturally end up with a relaxed Courant-like structure.
 On the other hand, Courant algebroids have also been used to fully describe $\mathcal{N}=1$ supergravity in ten dimensions \cite{FricoDDS}.
 In this description, the Riemann curvature tensor of a Courant algebroid connection \cite{CouVys} plays a key role.
 Such tensor is well defined even in a weaker setting than that of a Courant algebroid, where some results can be naturally extended, as observed, for instance, for \cite[Thm.
 3.1]{Palatini}.
 This illustrates another general phenomenon: theory originally developed in the setting of Courant algebroids remains meaningful in a broader context.
+Courant algebroid lifts and curved Courant algebroids, the main topics of this work, are natural instances of these two phenomena.

 Our first aim is to study and establish a precise hierarchy of the various properties satisfied by Courant algebroids (Figure \ref{CApropfig}), from which different notions of Courant algebroids (ante, pre, and the usual one) have arisen in the literature.
 This study motivates the introduction of a new class of structures. \begin{customdef}{\ref{def: curved-ca}} We call a metric algebroid $(\mathbb{E},\la\,\,,\,\ra,\rho,[\,\,,\,])$ a \textbf{curved Courant algebroid} if $F(a,b)\coloneqq \rho([a,b])-[\rho(a),\rho(b)]_\text{Lie}$ satisfies: \begin{itemize} \item $F\in\Gamma(\wedge^2\mathbb{E}^*\otimes TM)$ and $F(a,b)=0$ for $a\in\ker\rho$. \end{itemize} We call $F$ the \textbf{curvature} of the curved Courant algebroid. \end{customdef} A first remarkable feature of curved Courant algebroids is that, when the algebroid is regular, $F$ is written as $F(a,b)=T(\rho(a),\rho(b))$ for some $T\in\Omega^2(M,TM)$, which is a torsion-like tensor field on the base manifold.
 In the transtive case, $T$ is unique.